Uncovering the Secrets of Arizona Climate

 When you think of the Arizona climate, what comes to mind?
 Probably desert!
 That’s what we thought, way back, before moving here years ago.
 We realized shortly after marriage, that we wanted to move out West.
 Bill put some artwork on our fridge, to reflect the area surrounding where we might end up.

-We'd not been that far out that way before!
-We'd only been as far West as Texas Hill Country.
-We didn't really understand about the Arizona climate.
+We’d not been that far out that way before!
+We’d only been as far West as the Texas Hill Country.
+We didn’t really understand the Arizona climate.
 We learned much more about it after moving here.

 Actually, the scene on our refrigerator is true.
 Only it’s around the 4-corners part of the state, the very northeast.
 Not where we chose to live – in Tucson.
 But we’d like to let you in on the true climate reality of our adopted state of Arizona.

 Are you planning a visit, a vacation, or maybe even a move?
 A project?

 We know Arizona and can help you with what you need to know.
 What is the Arizona weather really like?

 Table of Contents